On birational boundedness of Fano fibrations: Preliminaries

 where $\{F_i\}$ are distinct prime divisors.
 The coefficient $a_i$ is called the {\it discrepancy} of $F_i$ with respect to $(X, B)$, and denoted by $a_{F_i}(X, B)$.
 For some $\epsilon \in [0,1]$, the pair $(X,B)$ is called \begin{itemize} \item[(a)] \emph{$\epsilon$-kawamata log terminal} (\emph{$\epsilon$-klt}, for short) if $a_i> -1+\epsilon$ for all $i$;

 \item[(b)] \emph{$\epsilon$-log canonical} (\emph{$\epsilon$-lc}, for short) if $a_i\geq -1+\epsilon$ for all $i$;

 \item[(c)] \emph{terminal} if $a_i> 0$ for all $f$-exceptional divisors $F_i$ and all $f$. \end{itemize} Usually we write $X$ instead of $(X,0)$ in the case $B=0$.
-Note that $0$-klt (resp. $0$-lc) is just klt (resp. lc) in the usual sense. $F_i$ is called a {\it non-klt place} of $(X, B)$ if $a_i\leq -1$.
-A subvariety $V\subset X$ is called a {\it non-klt center} of $(X, B)$ if it is the image of a non-klt place.
+Note that $0$-klt (resp. $0$-lc) is just klt (resp. lc) in the usual sense. $F_i$ is called a {\it non-klt place} (resp. {\it non-lc place}) of $(X, B)$ if $a_i\leq -1$ (resp. $<-1$).
+A subvariety $V\subset X$ is called a {\it non-klt center} (resp. {\it non-lc center}) of $(X, B)$ if it is the image of a non-klt place (resp. non-lc place).
 The {\it non-klt locus} $\text{Nklt}(X, B)$ is the union of all non-klt centers of $(X, B)$.
+The {\it non-lc locus} $\text{Nlc}(X, B)$ is the union of all non-lc centers of $(X, B)$.

+In particular, a normal projective variety $X$ is \emph{of $\epsilon$-Fano type} if there exists an effective $\bQ$-divisor $B$ such that $(X, B)$ is an $\epsilon$-klt log Fano pair.

 Let $(X, B)$ be an lc pair and $D\geq 0$ be a $\bQ$-Cartier $\bQ$-divisor.
 The {\it log canonical threshold} of $D$ with respect to $(X, B)$ is